 • The best months to hike and visit Machu Picchu are April to October.

-• The driest months on the Inca Trail are May, June, July, and August.
-However, these are the busiest months of the year in Machu Picchu.
+• May, June, July, and August are the driest months on the Inca Trail.
+However, these are also the busiest months of the year in Machu Picchu.

 • The rainy season starts in November and lasts until March; however, it is possible to have whole weeks without rain.